-David P. Gray, Vice President, is serving his fourth term as a county commissioner.
-He served as president of the Board of County Commissioners in his third term from 1998-2002 and is currently serving as vice president.
+David P. Gray, Commissioner, is serving his fifth term as county commissioner.
+He served as president of the Board of County Commissioners in his third term from 1998-2002.
 Mr. Gray also served as a member of the Frederick County Planning Commission from 1979 to 1990.
-In his first of three consecutive terms, from 1990 to 2002, Mr. Gray successfully advocated for a Frederick County Ethics Ordinance and the County's first Adequate Public Facilities Ordinance.
-Mr. Gray received his bachelor of electrical engineering degree from the University of Delaware in 1963, and pursued his career in engineering until 1989 when he and his wife partnered in business as tax consultants.
+In his first of three consecutive terms, from 1990 to 2002, Mr. Gray successfully advocated for a Frederick County Ethics Ordinance and the county's first Adequate Public Facilities Ordinance.
+He received his bachelor's degree in electrical engineering from the University of Delaware in 1963, and pursued his career in engineering until 1989 when he and his wife partnered in business as tax consultants.
 Mr. Gray continued his studies in business law, accounting, and computer networking, as well as in corporate and individual tax analysis.
-He is a licensed NASD investment representative and has achieved the IRS status as an enrolled agent.
+He is a licensed NASD investment representative and has achieved IRS status as an enrolled agent.